-423.232 "Public police or fire department employee," emergency medical service personnel," and "emergency telephone operator" defined; provisions inapplicable to certain persons.
+423.232 Definitions; provisions inapplicable to certain persons employed by a private emergency medical service company.

-- Sec.
-2. (1) As used in this act, "public police or fire department employee" means any employee of a city, county, village, or township, or of any authority, district, board, or any other entity created in whole or in part by the authorization of 1 or more cities, counties, villages, or townships, whether created by statute, ordinance, contract, resolution, delegation, or any other mechanism, who is engaged as a police officer, or in fire fighting or subject to the hazards thereof; emergency medical service personnel employed by a public police or fire department; or an emergency telephone operator, but only if directly employed by a public police or fire department.
-Public police and fire department employee does not include any of the following: - (a) An employee of a community college. - (b) An employee of a metropolitan district created under 1939 PA 147, MCL 119.51 to 119.62. - (c) An emergency telephone operator employed by a 911 authority or consolidated dispatch center. - (d) An employee of an authority that is in existence on June 1, 2011, unless the employee is represented by a bargaining representative on that date or a contract in effect on that date specifically provides the employee with coverage under this act.
-An exclusion under this subdivision terminates if the authority composition changes to include an additional governmental unit or portion of a governmental unit.
-This subdivision does not apply to terminate an exclusion created under subdivisions (a) to (c). - (2) "Emergency medical service personnel" for purposes of this act includes a person who provides assistance at dispatched or observed medical emergencies occurring outside a recognized medical facility including instances of heart attack, stroke, injury accidents, electrical accidents, drug overdoses, imminent childbirth, and other instances where there is the possibility of death or further injury; initiates stabilizing treatment or transportation of injured from the emergency site; and notifies police or interested departments of certain situations encountered including criminal matters, poisonings, and the report of contagious diseases.
-"Emergency telephone operator" for the purpose of this act includes a person employed by a police or fire department for the purpose of relaying emergency calls to police, fire, or emergency medical service personnel.
+- (1) As used in this act: - (a) "Emergency medical service personnel" includes a person who provides assistance at dispatched or observed medical emergencies occurring outside a recognized medical facility including instances of heart attack, stroke, injury accidents, electrical accidents, drug overdoses, imminent childbirth, and other instances where there is the possibility of death or further injury; initiates stabilizing treatment or transportation of injured from the emergency site; and notifies police or interested departments of certain situations encountered including criminal matters, poisonings, and the report of contagious diseases. - (b) "Emergency telephone operator" includes a person employed by a police or fire department for the purpose of relaying emergency calls to police, fire, or emergency medical service personnel. - (c) "Institution of higher education" means any of the following: - (i) An institution of higher education described in section 4 or 6 of article VIII of the state constitution of 1963. - (ii) A community or junior college described in section 7 of article VIII of the state constitution of 1963. - (d) "Public police or fire department employee" means any employee of a city, county, village, township, or institution of higher education, or of any authority, district, board, or any other entity created in whole or in part by the authorization of 1 or more cities, counties, villages, townships, or institutions of higher education, whether created by statute, ordinance, contract, resolution, delegation, or any other mechanism, who is engaged as a police officer or in firefighting or who is subject to the hazards thereof; a corrections officer employed by a county sheriff in a county jail, work camp, or other facility maintained by a county and that houses adult prisoners; emergency medical service personnel employed by a public police or fire department; or an emergency telephone operator, but only if directly employed by a public police or fire department.
+Public police or fire department employee does not include any of the following:

-(3) This act does not apply to persons employed by a private emergency medical service company who work under a contract with a governmental unit or personnel working in an emergency service organization whose duties are solely of an administrative or supporting nature and who are not otherwise qualified under subsection (2).
+- (i) An employee of a metropolitan district created under 1939 PA 147, MCL 119.51 to 119.62. - (ii) An emergency telephone operator employed by a 9-1-1 authority or consolidated dispatch center. - (iii) An employee of an authority that is in existence on June 1, 2011, unless the employee is represented by a bargaining representative on that date, or a contract in effect on that date specifically provides the employee with coverage under this act.
+An exclusion under this subparagraph terminates if the authority composition changes to include an additional governmental unit or a portion of a governmental unit.
+This subparagraph does not terminate an exclusion created under subparagraphs (i) to (iii). - (2) This act does not apply to persons employed by a private emergency medical service company who work under a contract with a governmental unit or personnel working in an emergency service organization whose duties are solely of an administrative or supporting nature and who are not otherwise qualified under subsection (1)(a).

 History: 1969, Act 312, Eff.
 Oct.
-1, 1969;-Am.
+1, 1969; -- Am.
 1976, Act 203, Eff.
 Mar.
-31, 1977;-Am.
+31, 1977; -- Am.
 1977, Act 303, Imd.
 Eff.
 Jan.
-3, 1978;-Am.
+3, 1978; -- Am.
 2011, Act 116, Imd.
 Eff.
-July 20, 2011.
+July 20, 2011 ;-- Am.
+2023, Act 171, Eff.
+Jan.
+22, 2024